Florida Panther in Big Cypress

 Watercolor, 36x42" 2022

-This piece was started in 2020, but then put in storage for several months, and finally completed in January of 2022!
+This piece was started in 2020, but then put in storage for over a year, and finally completed in January of 2022!
 It's an expression of my love for the Florida panther, a celebration of it's beauty, and highlights the importance of it's protective effect as an umbrella species for many other plants and animals in it's range.

 Inspiration

-In 2015 I tabled with them at the Naples Zoo.
-I created an ink drawing of the Florida panther as an umbrella species which zoo patrons helped to color in!
+In 2015 I tabled with them at the Naples Zoo!
+I created this ink drawing of the Florida panther as an umbrella species, and zoo patrons helped to color it in with oil pastel.

 Beginning sketches

-The first stage in my process is a "thumbnail" sketch, small rough sketches meant to capture the overall look and flow of the piece.
-They are small in order to help me see the composition more fully.
-Then I develop the details and color in larger pencil, colored pencil and watercolor sketches.
+I started this piece with many "thumbnail" sketches.
+These small, rough sketches are meant to capture the overall look and flow of the piece.
+Then I developed the details in colored pencil and watercolor.

 Watercolor